kragen/derctuo/markdown/rep-2-cuboid.md

 dimensions and double them exactly.
 For example, [18, 24, 29, 36, 48,
 58, 72, 96, 116, 144, 192, 232] mm gives us [12.528, 25.056, 50.112,
 100.224, 200.448, 400.896, 801.792, 1603.584, 3207.168] mℓ.
 I
-probably only really need the first seven of those sizes, and they're actually closer to the ideal volumes than the ones given above, although their ratios are a little more imperfect.
+probably only really need the first seven of those sizes, and they’re actually closer to the ideal volumes than the ones given above, although their ratios are a little more imperfect.

-There's no real need to have 200 mℓ be on the list, though.
+There’s no real need to have 200 mℓ be on the list, though.
 I could just look for the best triplet under about 35, which turns out to have only about 1% error from the real cube root of 2: